Did you know that it costs around six times more to acquire a new customer than keep an existing one?

 3. Boost Your Conversion Rate

 Now it’s time to put your efforts into turning those leads into sales.
-You may think you’ve already done the work in discovering which leads are likely to turn into loyal customers.
+You may think you’ve already discovered which leads are likely to turn into loyal customers, but there’s more to do.
 Now you need to prime your website for conversion.

 There are plenty of ways to increase conversion rates.
 Instead of focusing solely on driving traffic, think about incentivizing conversions.
 If someone signs up for your mailing list, offer them ten percent off their first purchase.